aaryaya/LondonTubeMap_JourneyPlanner/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is open to all and is released under a permissive license.
+You are free to use, modify, and distribute the work without copyright restrictions.

 ## Author